department-of-veterans-affairs/vagov-content/pages/change-direct-deposit-and-contact-information.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: Change Direct Deposit and Contact Info | Veterans Affairs
+title: Change Direct Deposit And Contact Info | Veterans Affairs
 heading: Change your VA direct deposit and contact information
 display_title: Change direct deposit and contact info
 description: You can change VA direct deposit contact and payment information for any pension, education, and compensation benefits you're receiving.
 Sign in or register for a Premium Account to update your direct deposit payment information.